jackeast23/PorfolioSitePractice/README.md

 # PersonalSite
-Files for my personal site
-jackeast23.github.io
-Built using HTML, CSS, and some JavaScript
+Files for a static portfolio template site that was built for practice Built using HTML, CSS, and some JavaScript